 The Large Scale Structure of Space-Time, Stephen Hawking and George Ellis, 1973

 The Inflationary Universe: The Quest for a New Theory of Cosmic Origins, Alan Guth, 1997

 Scaling Mt.
 Planck (Physics Today)

 Powers of Ten (1968, re-released 1977) by Charles and Ray Eames

 IMAX film Cosmic Voyage (1996) produced for the Smithsonian Institution’s National Air and Space Museum.

 Scale of the Universe (To date, there is no Wikipedia description of the online interactive visualization that uses Flash to go from the smallest to the largest by Cary & Michael Huang.)

 A Chart of the Universe with both Planck Time and Planck Length, 2014

 A horizontally-scrolled chart of the Universe with the Planck Base Units, 2016

-Note: Most of the links within the References will open a new window within Wikipedia or within this website.
+Note: Most links within the References open a window within Wikipedia or this website.